codesplinta/busser/README.md

       (listItem) =>
         productItem && listItem[itemPropForIdentity] === productItem[itemPropForIdentity]
     );
-    /* @HINT: Duplicate the product item so we can create a cart item out of it */ const cartItem =
+    /* @HINT: Clone the product item so we can create a cart item out of it */ const cartItem =
       ("structuredClone" in window)
         ? window.structuredClone(productItem)